There's A Continued Uptick In Violent Crime, According To Federal Survey

 The FBI collects crime data directly from police departments, and releases a separate annual crime report, typically in October.

 The stand-out result in the 2018 survey is the rate at which respondents said they'd been victims of rape or sexual assault.
-That number nearly doubled over the previous year, from 1.7 per 1000 to 2.4.
+That number nearly doubled over the previous year, from 1.4 per 1000 in 2017 to 2.7 in 2018.

 Independent analysts say that jump is the most statistically significant figure in the 2018 report.